English entry requirements

 Australian/New Zealand students

-Griffith College requires you to have completed Australian year 12 (or equivalent) to qualify for entry into a diploma program.
+Griffith College requires you to have completed Australian year 12 (or equivalent) with a pass in 3 academic subjects to qualify for entry into a diploma program.
 You don't need to have achieved a particular grade or studied specific subjects at school to apply for any of our diploma programs however, we assume that you have a minimum level of knowledge in certain subject areas before you start your program.

 Unlike prerequisite subjects, if you do not have the assumed knowledge you will not be prevented from receiving an offer into the diploma program.
 However, you should be aware that if you do not have the assumed knowledge you may experience difficulty with some aspects of the program.
 You are therefore recommended to complete some bridging subjects to acquire this knowledge.